MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-session-form.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-As a system customizer, you might want to Customize the session forms to suit your business requirements for the agents who use Omnichannel for Customer Service and other model-driven apps.
+As a system customizer, you might want to customize the session forms to suit your business requirements for the agents who use Omnichannel for Customer Service and other model-driven apps.
 You can customize the Omnichannel session form.

 ## Modify the position of sections in Session Form